Skip to content

 Every piece takes time, care, and many hands.

-We believe clients should know exactly what goes into a handcrafted Qipao, Tang Suit, or Chinese Wedding Dress.
+Clients should know exactly what goes into a handcrafted Qipao, Tang Suit, or Chinese Wedding Dress.

 Below, we explain what shapes the price, how long each step takes, and what you can expect when you work with us.